Canada Infrastructure Canada

 "invest, and seek to attract investment from private sector investors and institutional investors, in infrastructure projects in Canada or partly in Canada that will generate revenue and that will be in the public interest by, for example, supporting conditions that foster economic growth or by contributing to the sustainability of infrastructure in Canada."

-The CIB is headquartered in Toronto, it has established a national presence with regional offices in Montreal and Calgary, enabling ongoing engagement with partners across the country.
+The CIB is headquartered in Toronto, and has regional offices in Montreal and Calgary, enabling ongoing engagement with partners across the country.

 As a Crown corporation that operates at arm's length from the Government, the CIB's Board is responsible for the organization's ongoing governance and supervision of its business operations, forward planning, strategic direction, and investment decisions, in line with the Government of Canada's priorities.
 The CIB also works with the Government to align on a strategic vision of the organization through the annual corporate planning process.

-The CIB's initial focus for investments includes large, transformative projects such as regional transit plans, transportation networks (such as roads and bridges) and electricity grid interconnections in the public interest.
-In addition to these core infrastructure priorities, the Bank's authorities evolved over time through Government guidance to also invest in additional priority sectors.
-This Government guidance was provided through subsequent federal Budgets and Statements of Priorities and Accountabilities, in response to feedback from stakeholders and a changing economic landscape.
+The CIB's initial focus for investments includes large, transformative projects such as regional transit plans, transportation networks (such as roads and bridges) and electricity grid interconnections in the public interest that benefit Canadians.
+In addition to these core infrastructure priorities, the Bank's authorities have evolved over time to align with Government priorities by investing in priority sectors.
+This guidance was provided through subsequent federal Budgets and Statements of Priorities and Accountabilities, in response to feedback from stakeholders, and a changing economic landscape.
 The CIB's priority sectors include:

-- Clean Power, including renewables, district energy, storage, interties and transmission.
+• Clean Power, including renewables, district energy, generation, storage, interties and transmission, and small modular reactors.

-Within these priority sectors, the Government has requested the Bank also support investments in Indigenous infrastructure projects.
+Within these priority sectors, the Bank also support investments in Indigenous infrastructure projects.

 In Budget 2022, the Government provided the Bank with authorities to invest in private sector-led infrastructure projects that accelerate Canada's transition to a low-carbon economy, enabling the Bank to consider investments in: small modular reactors; hydrogen and clean fuel production; transportation and distribution; and carbon capture, utilization and storage.